 Call an experienced and aggressive Pittsburgh Assault Lawyer today for a free legal consultation.

-At SMA Law Group, we want to make a positive difference in our clients’ lives.
+At SMT Legal, we want to make a positive difference in our clients’ lives.
 We know people make mistakes and we know that penalties for committing mistakes are sometimes very harsh.
 We are skilled and experienced at winning cases and fighting for the charges to be reduced or dropped altogether.

 Our aggressive and compassionate attorneys are here to guide you through a difficult time.